-testified by the fate of church buildings as well as by contemporary Protestant- Catholic relationships.
-Once gaining control over a territory, the Protestant freedom fighters of Holland could not resist the temptation of becoming ruthlessly intolerant towards the Catholics:
+Once gaining control over a territory, however, the Protestants could not resist the temptation of becoming intolerant during the same period:

 The Reformed moved swiftly to secure the best churches in those towns in Holland which had gone over to the Revolt.
 If the magistracy prevaricated, the Reformed usually pre-emptied further discussion by cleansing the churches in renewed and carefully orchestrated waves of iconoclasm.
 This subsequent episode of church-breaking is much less well-known than the more spectacular events of the 'Wonderjaar', but, in the context of any discussion of the spirit of Dutch Calvinism, equally significant.
 By the end of 1572 the small Reformed congregations had successfully commandeered the best churches in the principal rebel towns.
-The following year they achieved a further milestone, persuading the States of Holland to ban the Catholic mass altogether in areas held by the rebels.
+The following year they achieved a further milestone, persuading the States of Holland to ban the Catholic mass altogether in areas held by the rebels.14

-As a matter of historical comparison it appears that despite the later (and highly commendable) positive achievements, the religiously divided Holland - being in a situation comparable to the one of Transylvania (i.e. under permanent external threat coming from a hostile empire) - does not present itself as a peculiarly tolerant country during the third quarter of the sixteenth century.
+It would appear that despite the later (and highly commendable) positive achievements, the religiously divided Holland - being in a situation comparable to the one of Transylvania (i.e. under permanent external threat coming from a hostile empire) - does not present itself as a peculiarly tolerant country during the third quarter of the sixteenth century.